glitchiometry/sc_golf/README.md

 I also thought it might be interesting to keep individuated tallies of each elementary operation (including 'undos' and adding points), and to incorporate the tally in the score.
 Another version might instead have pre-defined neighborhoods for each of the 'holes' that need to be reached.

+Update 11.4.2023
+In the most recent uploaded version of sc_golf.c, the score is based on an "electrostatic" potential, where target points are negatively charged and the constructed points are positive.
+The game registers if all points have been reached to within a prescribed tolerance, but I have yet to implement a way to adjust the tolerance (or "hole width", in golf terms.)
+In the next iteration, I hope to incorporate features to (a) change the game settings and scoring, (b) save and resume progress, and (c) analyze data (e.g. statistical correlations between (randomly chosen) hole positions and various scores.